 Kayole Soweto is a government-sanctioned settlement located in Savannah location of Embakasi East constituency in Nairobi City County.
 The settlement is further divided into 10 administrative zones.
 Soweto is a settlement consisting of permanent and semi-permanent structures which house an estimated population of 90,000 people in approximately 22,400 households.

 As a part of the process, a mapping study took place between May 23 and 30 2016, aimed at linking perceptions of safety and insecurity to infrastructure development in order to inform the future of infrastructural upgrading in informal settlements.
 Focus group discussions, GPS mapping and participatory map-drawing exercises were conducted with residents of Kayole Soweto.
-Focus group discussion consisted of: youth, male and female, ages 18-25; reformed youth*, male and female, ages 18-25; and men and women, ages 40 and above.
-GPS mapping consisted of 10 male and 10 female community members representing all ten zones** of the settlement.
+Participants of the focus group discussions included youth, male and female, ages 18-25; reformed youth*, male and female, ages 18-25; and men and women, ages 40 and above.
+GPS mapping was done by 10 male and 10 female community members representing all ten zones** of the settlement.

 After about a month of data collection, the following four maps were designed: